National Cemetery Administration

 The number of monuments and objects that memorialize military service within NCA's national cemeteries, soldiers and government lots, and Confederate cemeteries has grown steadily since the first comprehensive inventory began in 2002.
 More than 1,300 memorial objects are currently documented.
 The oldest monuments predate the Civil War but every U.S. conflict has been recognized this way.
 Patriotic organizations formally donate an average of ten new monuments to NCA each year.

-32nd Indiana Infantry (Bloedner) Monument Project
+32nd Indiana Infantry Monument

 Notable Burials